 The multiple casualty incident (MCI) plan for EMS is only ever as strong as the weakest link.
-There are a lot of links in the chain, so it is critical that every member of the EMS organization develop skills to manage his/her role in a major incident.
+There are a lot of links in the chain, so it is critical that every member of the EMS organization develop skills to manage their role in a major incident.

 Jump into “Triage Tuesday”